herevarun/Scholarships-Portal/README.md

-# Scholarships-Portal
+# Scholarships
- Portal to know about vaious scholarships
+ Portal to know about various national and international scholarships